babelpainterwell/hello-nb/README.md

 a tool to help English speakers interpret social media comments (hidden slang) in Chinese using LLM.

+Google Translate or built-in translation features only translate words, but slang often carries hidden meanings.
+Want to truly understand what’s being said and enjoy a more engaging, entertaining experience on RedNote?
+Try HelloNB!
+Link to the app: https://hellonb.com/

 #### Build the docker image

 ```bash